Be Inspired!

 To warm it, heat it in the microwave until it’s warmed through.
 Or, warm it on the stovetop in a small pan.

-How long does romesco keep?
+How long does romesco sauce last?

 If you have more of this romesco than you can use in one meal, you can refrigerate the leftovers.
 Just place it in a small glass jar with a tightly fitting lid.